-Lijiang Old Town, originally a village, is located on the outskirts of the present-day city of Lijiang, Yunnan Province.
+Lijiang Old Town, originally a village, is located in Western China's Yunnan Province.
 The old, original village is built around the concept of a network of canals that were intended to provide water to each and every household.
-The source of the water is Black Dragon Pool(黑龙潭), a natural spring from which arises 3 small rivers, denoted simply as the East, West, and Middle rivers.

 History and Culture